nthiery/shared-sage-notebooks/2025-10-06-KLAIM2025-CouplingMathSoftware.md

 :::{admonition} Many kinds of objects
 :class: warning

-E.g. thousands in Sage, compared to "matrices of floats" in Matlab, Numpy, ...
+E.g. hundreds in Sage, compared to "matrices of floats" in Matlab, Numpy, ...
 :::

 :::{admonition} Many data representations